SCECcode/splinefit-examples/san_clemente/README.md

-# Tutorial Part 1 - The San Clemente fault zone
+# Tutorial 1 - The San Clemente Fault Zone

 Welcome to this first part in a tutorial series that will teach you how to produce, new mesh high quality meshes for many of the fault systems in the